amittian/Deep-Neural-Network-Parameter-calculation/README.md

 # Model Architecture and Parameters

-This section provides an overview of the model architecture and the number of parameters for each layer.
+This README format includes detailed explanations of how the parameters for each layer are calculated, making it easier to understand the architecture and the reasoning behind the parameter counts.

 ## Model Layers